toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 She stood, and once again he admired her body, thirty years younger than his own.
 "And maybe change into something a little more...analog?"

 That night, after his family had gone, he sat up in bed, an untouched glass of whiskey in his hand.
-Hose turned off, power cut at the fuse box.
+House turned off, power cut at the fuse box.
 Everything unplugged, just in case.
-He'd slip out of this head lock and slam his opponent to the mat, like he'd been doing ever since he was a college wrestling champion.
+He was still a champion.
+He'd slip out of this head lock and slam his opponent to the mat, like he'd been doing ever since college.

 Mannis fingered the lump under his left armpit, nodded with satisfaction.
 He'd outlive them all, but not before--

 His heart skipped a beat, then another.

-Oh shit.
-Could they really--?
+*Oh shit.* Could they really--?
 He knew it was possible, he'd heard rumors, but--

 The pulse returned to normal.
 Maybe he was imagining things.
 Either way...

-Had he made a mistake?
-Was he, for the first time in life, up against a stronger opponent?
+He shifted against the pillows. *Had he made a mistake?* Was he, for the first time in life, up against a stronger opponent?
 Maybe it was time to take a knee...if they could do that--if his sudden worry was true--

-What good could he do if he was dead?
-Better to live to fight another day.
+*What good could he do if he was dead?* Better to live to fight another day.

 He gnawed his cheek.
 Reached for the phone.